markterweele/windows-itpro-docs/windows/configuration/shell-launcher/index.md

 ---
-title: What is Shell Launcher?
+title: Shell Launcher Overview
-description: Learn how to configure devices with Shell Launcher. ms.date: 10/31/2024 ms.topic: overview
+description: Learn how to configure devices with Shell Launcher. ms.date: 02/27/2025 ms.topic: overview
 ---

-# What is Shell Launcher?
+# Shell Launcher Overview

 Shell Launcher is a Windows feature that you can use to replace the default Windows Explorer shell (`Explorer.exe`) with a Windows desktop application or a Universal Windows Platform (UWP) app.